cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Online help: well enhanced (e.g. modi and padding variants used for block ciphers now are described explicitly).

-- CrypTool script: Extensive revision:
+- CrypTool book: Extensive revision:
                  - extensions and update to status quo,
                  - inclusion of many Sage code samples, delivery of the Sage code as files,
                  - minor bug-fixes,
                  - menu tree within appendix A.1 adapted to the new version of CrypTool,
                  - new cover.

 - Updated and enhanced presentation (more than 110 pages now).